Crunched for time, but want a demo? Watch our pre-recorded demo instead!

 When projects are fewer and far between, check in with the people who have hired you in the past.
 A quick phone call or handwritten letter (who doesn’t love to receive mail that’s not a bill or a credit card offer?!) can make a positive impact.

 Make sure you have a game plan, though.
-Outline what you’d like to cover in the communication:
+Outline what you’d like to cover when you communicate with your customers:

 • Ask them how the finished project is working for them